One week intensive – 5 consecutive days

-The Flower basics course is the perfect introduction to floristry for those without prior experience of arranging flowers.
-It is also well suited to those wanting to refresh skills.
+This course is the perfect introduction into floristry for those with no prior experience or those wanting to refresh their skills.

-The Art of Floristry is an old Tradition.
-We will explore both traditional and contemporary styles, with an emphasis on flowers looking natural.
-Each lesson consists of a demonstration by the tutor, followed by a workshop-style tutorial where students create their own arrangements.
-This allows the student to master the techniques of the lesson, under the guidance of the tutor in a relaxed informal environment.
-Classes are kept intentionally small to allow quality tuition.
+The art of floristry is enduring and in this class we will explore both traditional and contemporary styles, with an emphasis on natural looking arrangements.
+Each lesson begins with a demonstration by the tutor, followed by a workshop-style tutorial during which students create their own arrangements under guidance.
+This hands-on approach allows mastery of important techniques, under the guidance of a tutor, in a relaxed and informal environment.
+Classes are kept small to allow quality training.

 Introduction to flowers.
 The treatment and conditioning of both flowers and foliage.
 Florist tools and their uses.
 Create your own tied posy.